 To reset NFS statistics for a specific node or for all the nodes in the cluster to zero where nodename specifies the node name for which you want to reset the NFS statistics to zero.
 If nodename is not specified, NFS statistics for all the nodes in the cluster are reset to zero.
-Statistics are automatically reset to zero after a reboot of a node, or in the case of NFS-Ganesha, after you reboot the node or the NFS server restarts.
+Statistics are automatically reset to zero after a reboot of a node.